On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Preliminaries

 Finally, we remark that for $M \in \Mot_\AH(\IC)$, it makes sense to say whether a tensor $s \in \w_B(M)^\tensor$ (see \ref{sec: notations}(d)) is absolute Hodge, because $s$ has to lie in $\w_B$ of a finite direct sum of tensorial constructions on $M$.
 And when $s$ is absolute Hodge, we may form $s^\sigma \in \w_B(M^\sigma)^\tensor$ for $\sigma \in \Aut(\IC)$, extending the notation in the previous paragraph.

 Next, we recall the basics of norm functors.
 The reader may refer to \cite[\S3]{Moonen} for more details.
-Let $k$ be a field of characteristic $0$ and $E$ be a finite field extension of $k$.
-Let $\shC$ be any Tannakian $k$-linear category and $\shC_{(E)}$ be the category of $E$-modules in $\shC$.
-For any object $M \in \shC_{(E)}$, we write $M_{(k)}$ for the underlying object in $\shC$ when we forget the $E$-linear structure.
-In \cite{Ferrand}, Ferrand gave a general construction of a norm functor $\Nm_{E/k} \colon \shC_{(E)} \to \shC$, which was summarized in \cite[\S3.6]{Moonen}.
-Note that we restricted to the case when $E$ is a field, as opposed to a general \'etale $k$-algebra in \textit{loc. cit}.
-This is good enough for our purposes.
+Let $k$ be a field of characteristic $0$ and $E$ be a finite \'etale $k$-algebra.
+Let $\shC$ be any Tannakian $k$-linear category and $\Mod_E(\shC)$ be the category of $E$-modules in $\shC$.
+For any object $M \in \Mod_E(\shC)$, we write $M_{(k)}$ for the underlying object in $\shC$ when we forget the $E$-linear structure.
+In \cite{Ferrand}, Ferrand gave a general construction of a norm functor $\Nm_{E/k} \colon \Mod_E(\shC) \to \shC$, which was summarized in \cite[\S3.6]{Moonen}.

 We first consider the case when $\shC$ is the category of $k$-modules $\Mod_k$.
 For any $M \in \Mod_E$, there is a functorial polynomial map $\nu_M \colon M \to \Nm_{E/k}(M)$ such that $\nu_M(em) = \mathrm{Norm}_{E/k}(e) \nu_M(m)$ for any $e \in E$ and $m \in M$.
 The norm functor $\Nm_{E/k}$ is a $\tensor$-functor and is non-additive (unless $E = k$).
 However, for any $M_1, M_2 \in \Mod_E$, there is an identification